Ashok2252/flutter_login_with_otp/README.md

 #### I have wasted almost 2-3 days in this.Hope so someone can get benefit out of this :)

+While Entering the mobile Number Add your Country Code for Ex: +91your_mobile_number

 # Screeshots

 ![20200917_011000](https://user-images.githubusercontent.com/61847405/93384663-c606e900-f882-11ea-877e-0774626ef62d.jpg)